BumblebeeBat/FlyingFox/docs/truthcoin_in_channels.md

+The thing below with leaders does not work.
+If the leader and reporters collude, they can steal all the money being gambled.

+Using reputation as money is better because after an attack the reputation's value can go to zero.

 How do we put truthcoin into the channels mechanism?

 (I mention a "leader" several times.
 To make this process decentralized, the leader can be replaced by a N of M group of managers)